For example, we will walk through creating an educational resource for hypertension patients over the age of 65.

 Use the search window to select all hypertensive diagnoses.
 You may use the search field to narrow down your list of diagnoses.
 When you have selected all the necessary codes, click OK.

 3. Now we will set the age parameter.

 Click the plus sign to the right of the diagnosis qualification line (A) to add an additional qualification.
 In this case, we will select Age from the Select Type menu.
 This allows us to specify this resource should only be used for patients over the age of 65.

 Once we have finished setting our parameters, we must save by going to the Edit menu and selecting Save Record, or using the Command-S keyboard shortcut.

 If we wanted to create an education resource for patients with hypertension and diabetes, we would not simply select the diabetes codes in addition to the hypertension codes in step 2.
 If we did this, the resource would activate for any patients with diabetes or hypertension.
 Instead, we would create an additional parameter, and include the diabetes diagnosis codes, as shown below.

 In other words, in order for the resource to be an option, the patient needs to have at least one match on each qualification row.
 Each row can have multiple items of a single type associated to it, but the patient only has to match at least one item on each row.
 If you need to set up a resource that will only be available if the patient has both items associated to him/her, you will need to make sure you specify this on two separate rows.
 The Education Resource reference can be used in many different ways.
-Please review the Clinical Alert documentation
+Please review the Clinical Decision Rules documentation

 if you would like more examples of how this feature could be utilized.